 Many of these accidents would not have occurred if the parties involved had obeyed traffic laws.
 Here are some of the most important laws and traffic regulations applicable to pedestrian accidents:

-Nevada Traffic Laws a Pedestrian Accident Lawyer May Review with Their Clients
+Traffic Laws a Pedestrian Accident Lawyer in Nevada Might Review with Their Clients

 - NRS 484A.065 – All intersections in Nevada have crosswalks, no matter if the pavement markings are visible.